burgerga/INTOXICOM_Workshop_1/paper/paper.md

 To zoom in on the possible exploration of ELIXIR resources/tools/platforms as to the usefullness towards the toxicology research community, the first topic was the general FAIRification of research output (a guiding definition is found in [@citesForInformation:Houweling2023]).
 A main aspect of this part of the workshop was around making data FAIR, considering the ambitions, and practical challenges.
-This part included a workshop discussion and writing a guidance document on making project reports more interoperable with compact identifiers.
+This part included a workshop discussion and writing a guidance document on making project reports more interoperable using compact identifiers.

 This part was followed by a hands-on session around FAIRificiation recipes in the ELIXIR FAIR Cookbook.
-To decide on the topics of the recipes, several data challenges were identified.
-Partly, these challenges were collected before the workshop in the preparatory webinar.
+The selection of data challenges/topics for this session was based upon topics identified from the Research Projects mentioned above, as well as during the preparatory webinar series.

-The first day ended with a third topic, around making adverse outcome pathways (AOPs) more FAIR, continuing on earlier work by the CIAO project and feeding into the continued development of the AOP-Wiki.
+The first day ended with a third topic, around making adverse outcome pathways (AOPs) more FAIR, continuing on earlier work by the CIAO project [HYPERLINK NEEDED] and feeding into the continued development of the AOP-Wiki.

 The second day started with session on the ELIXIR Data Platform and the